-On the banks of the Vezere, a river which passes the small town of Userche, in France, lived the Baron Le Brun, who had been several years a widower, and who employed himself with the education of a dear and only son.
-Having dissipated a part of his fortune, and lost the brilliant hopes by which he had long been seduced, he had determined to quit the world; but he still regretted it, though he spoke of it with contempt.
-He thought himself undeceived when he was only discouraged, and imagined disgust to be philosophy.
+Os the banks of the Vezere, a river which passes the small town of Userche, in France, lived the Baron Le Brun, who had been several years a widower, and who employed himself with the education of a dear and only sonthey in the several passes and loss the brilliant hopes by which he had long been seduced, he had determined to quit the world but he still regretted it, though he spoke of it with contempt.
+He though thimself undeceived when he was only discouraged, and imagined disgust to be philosophy.